BJGriggs/pi5-Wifi-fix/readme.md

     sudo mv -f * /lib/firmware/brcm/

 # When the Raspberry Pi 5 boots, it looks for firmware names with model names like raspberry,5-model-b.
-Hence, we need to create symlinks for the firmware files.
-Ensure that you have the following symlinks:
+Check the following.

     reboot, heck to see if wlan0 is up as whell as check for any brcm errors in dmesg